Some links in this post may be affiliate links

 Chenille Plant which goes by the botanical name, Acalypha hispida, is also called Red Hot Cat Tail, Monkey Tail, Philippine Medusa or Foxtail.

 Acalypha hispida is a popular houseplant on account of its pendulous, brilliantly colored, furry flowers.
-It grows best in bright indirect light, average warmth of 18-280C, humidity of 55-70% and moderately moist, rich, well drained soil coupled with fortnightly feeding in spring and summer.
+It grows best in bright indirect light, warmth of 18-280C, humidity of 55-70% and moderately moist, rich, well drained soil coupled with fortnightly feeding in spring and summer.
 Learn how to grow and care for Chenille Plant.

 If these conditions are not provided, the plant may die.
 Herebelow are 10 reasons why a Chenille Plant may die and how to solve them.